ctfs/write-ups-2015/nuit-du-hack-ctf-quals-2015/forensic/bpythonastic/README.md

 ## Write-up

+This writeup is based on a writeup by [capturetheswag](http://capturetheswag.blogspot.com.au/2015/04/nuit-du-hack-quals-2015-bpythonastic.html).

 After extracting the gzipped tar using `tar xvf Bpythonastic.tar.gz`, we get another tar `Bpythonastic.tar` that contains a 1.3GB file named `chall.raw`.

 This file seems to be an ELF at first: